timescale/docs/timescaledb/how-to-guides/replication-and-ha/about-ha.md

 # High availability (HA)
-High availability (HA) can be achieved by increasing redundancy, and increasing resilience.
+High availability (HA) is achieved by increasing redundancy, and increasing resilience.
 To increase redundancy, parts of the system are replicated, so that they are on standby in the event of a failure.
 To increase resilience, recovery processes switch between these standby resources as quickly as possible.